Sword-Smith/geth_tools/README.md

 Now a fully configured geth instance should be running in DEV mode.
 This running instance will only mine when there are transactions and it runs its own, local blockchain.

-Solidity and Dagger contracts can now be deployed by running `compile_and_deploy.pl`
+Solidity and Sword contracts can now be deployed by running `compile_and_deploy.pl`

 # How to use it